steadylearner/cargo-publish-example/README.md

 #### What left

+* cargo fmt, cargo clippy etc with some script files before publish?
 * documentation style //! at lib.rs similar to README.md
 * /// and unit tests at each files in src/
-* Include Travis CI.
-* Test a publish with real crate name and code.
 * Include dev dependencies to expand and test macros?
+* Include Travis CI.(How to use cargo install cargo-expand in it to use macrotest?)
+* Test it with real crate name and code instead.